justinguyduncan/SplitSmart/splitsmart_feature_list.md

 * Users can use a demo log in to try the site.
 * Users can't use any features without logging in.
 * Logged in users are directed to their Dashboard which displays all of their unsettled bills.
-* Logged out users are directed to the About page for SplitSmart.
+* Logged out users are directed to the About Page for SplitSmart.

 ## 2. Friends (Partial CRUD)

 * Logged in users can add friends.
 * Logged in users can remove friends.
-* Logged in users can view all their friends.
+* Logged in users can view all their friends in the Navigation.

 ## 3. Expenses (Full CRUD)

 * Logged in users can add an expense.
-* Logged in users can edit and delete their own expense (expenses that they added).
+* Logged in users can edit and delete their own expenses (expenses that they added).
-* Logged in users can view their settled and unsettled expenses in the All Expenses page.
+* Logged in users can view their settled and unsettled expenses in the All Expenses Page.
 * Logged in users can view their unsettled expenses in each Friend page.

 ## 4. Bills (Partial CRUD)

 * Bills get created when a user charges or gets charged an expense.
 * Bills get updated when a user charges or gets charged an expense.
-* Logged in users can view their bills on their Dashboard page.
+* Logged in users can view their bills on their Dashboard.

 ## 5. Comments (Full CRUD)

 * Logged in users can add comments to an expense that they're a part of.
-* Logged in users can edit and delete their own comments to an expense.
+* Logged in users can edit and delete their own comments.
-* Logged in users can view all comments for their expenses.
+* Logged in users can view all comments of an expense that they're a part of.

-## 6. Bonus Features
+## 6. Bonus Features/Functionality

 * Groups
-* Friends can edit expenses they did not add but are a part of.
-* Automatic comments show up when expenses are updated.
-* Split Calculator (additional ways to split besides equally)
 * Fake Checkout
-* Hide inactive friends/groups.
+* Logged in users can edit expenses they did not add but are a part of.
+* Bot comments are automatically created when an expense is updated.
+* Split Calculator (to customize split congifuration of expense)